zhangjing-777/rag/README.md

 # Data
 - The data used in the `test_case.ipynb` are the `students_performance.csv`  and `product.csv` files.
 The `students_performance.csv` is downloaded from the [kaggle](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams) website, and the `product.csv` is randomly generated using pandas code.
 - The data used in the `test_evaluate.ipynb` is the `sample_score.csv` file, which is created by randomly selecting 20 rows of data from the `students_performance.csv` file.

+You can see all the data in the `data` folder.

 # Modules Introduction:
 ## `main.py`